17 tips that will help you Save Battery Life on Your iPhone

 These are all valid questions with real consequences that can be avoided with the tips were about to share with you.

-In this article, you will discover 17 tips and tricks that will have a positive impact on your phone’s autonomy.
+In this article, you will discover 17 tips and tricks that will have a positive impact on your iPhone’s autonomy.
 If you have an android smartphone see: Improve your smartphone battery backup smartly

 Check the state of your iPhone’s Battery.